sachin-sadhu/obsidian_vault/Year 3 CS/Networking.md

 go-back-N causes unnecessary transmissions.
 TCP uses something slightly different.
 ![[Pasted image 20250226110057.png]]
 Sender uses triple duplicate acknowledgements as a signal to retransmit S2.
 Can do this before retransmission timeout (RTO) for S2 expires.
 This is called **fast retransmit** as it allows lost packets to be resent before their RTO expires.

+Sending a SYN-ACK packet is a form of piggy-backing, where ack for previous SYN message and own SYN packet are sent at the same time.
 ## RTO estimation
 RTO controls retransmission events.
 Initial RTO is set to 1s.
 Minimum RTO is also 1s.
 Usually a maximum RTO of 60s is also set, but not required.